Greensburg tornado: Delmer Day Elementary School and Greensburg High School

 Both Greensburg High School and Delmer Day Elementary School were so heavily damaged that they were no longer usable as public education facilities for Greensburg; school was canceled for the remainder of the calendar school year as a result.
 Schooling was temporarily done in Federal Emergency Management Agency (FEMA)-provided trailers.
-Greensburg Schools superintendent Darin Headrick stated that "Our biggest concern was that if we didn't have a school in town as quickly as possible, people would not have a reason to move back"; a permanent countywide school began to serve Greensburg in 2010.
+Greensburg Schools superintendent Darin Headrick stated that "Our biggest concern was that if we didn't have a school in the city as quickly as possible, people would not have a reason to move back"; a permanent countywide school began to serve Greensburg in 2010.

 Greensburg City Hall

 Greensburg City Hall was rebuilt between 2008 and 2009, to LEED Platinum standards.
 The rebuilt building was constructed partially using salvaged bricks from a destroyed diesel-generator plant.
 The building is the only in Greensburg with an open-loop geothermal system, a heat pump system that uses groundwater as the heat transfer fluid for a heat pump.
 Several other buildings in Greensburg use the closed-loop variant, which transfers heat by circulating fluid through a closed network of pipes.
 The open-loop system was chosen for the City Hall because it was the most affordable option.